dataloop-ai/dtlpy-documentation/swagger_rest_api/02_swagger_ui_api_guide.md

 This section explores the various API requests you can use to manage Projects in Dataloop.
 A Project in Dataloop is a high-level Organizational entity that represents a specific task or goal.
 It can be used to manage data, Tasks, and Annotations related to a particular Project, and often serves as the main unit of work in the system.
 It provides a centralized location for managing data and Tasks related to a specific goal or objective.
 This can help improve collaboration among team members, ensure consistency in the data and Annotations, and make it easier to track progress and results.

-Here's a list of the most important Project requests:
+Here's a list of the most important API requests for Projects:
 - [List an User's Projects for the current Organization](https://gate.dataloop.ai/api/v1/docs/#/Projects/get_projects);
 - [Create a new Project](https://gate.dataloop.ai/api/v1/docs/#/Projects/post_projects);
 - [Show a Project's details](https://gate.dataloop.ai/api/v1/docs/#/Projects/get_projects__id_);